Karthick-Ramachandran/Image-processing-with-Silex/Readme.md

 get images by url_name/{width}/{height} .
 for example in local machine localhost/filename/public/300/500

-above example returns adorable random dogs image having 300 * 500
+above example returns adorable random dogs images having 300 * 500

 you can get a single image if you want to.. for example